Cosmic void exclusion models and their impact on the distance scale measurements from large scale structure: Methodology

 The principle of this technique is to estimate the displacement of the biased matter tracers and then move them at positions corresponding to higher redshifts to linearise the density field.
 By implementation, this method affects the distribution and the clustering of the matter tracers, thus the distribution of the determined voids and their clustering also change.
 Given that the reconstruction has been used in multi-tracer analysis of voids and galaxies \citep{ImproveBAOvoids_BOSS,10.1093/mnras/stac390} and it changes the void clustering, it is imperative to test whether the numerical models can describe the voids obtained from reconstructed \textsc{Patchy} mock catalogues.

 In the current study, we adopt the iterative method proposed by \citet{10.1093/mnras/stv1581} to perform the reconstruction.
-In practice, we use the code \textsc{Revolver}\footnote{https://github.com/seshnadathur/Revolver} described in \citet{2019PhRvD.100b3504N}.
+In practice, we use the code \textsc{Revolver}\footnote{\url{https://github.com/seshnadathur/Revolver}} described in \citet{2019PhRvD.100b3504N}.
 The required input parameters of the code are the number of iterations (three, in this study) the linear bias of the mock tracers $b=2.2$, the growth rate $f=0.743$ (corresponding to an effective redshift of the simulation boxes $z=0.4656$), the smoothing scale $S=15\,h^{-1}\mathrm{Mpc}$ and the grid size of $512^3$ on which the density field is approximated using a Cloud-In-Cell \citep[CIC;][]{10.1093/mnras/stw1229} mass assignment scheme.